rougeth/bottery/docs/views.rst

         Pattern('hello', hello)
     ]

-Now your bot is able to return a message when receiving a 'hello'.
+Now your bot is able to return a message when receiving a `hello` message.

 Working with templates